 Applicants are encouraged to conduct research on external organizations that may offer scholarships or bursaries.
 There are many scholarships and bursaries available to Graduate students via external organizations.

 We encourage you to apply for external scholarship and award programs for which you are eligible.
-Many of the MScM students in the past have won funding from CIHR, SSHRC, NSERC, and OGS (adjudicated by the program in early spring).
+Many of the MScM students in the past have won funding from SSHRC (external link) , NSERC (external link) and CIHR (external link) (adjudicated by the program in early spring).

 Ted Rogers School Entrance Scholarship & Awards

 Thanks to a $15 million donation from Ted and Loretta Rogers, each year the Ted Rogers School of Management issues a total of 24 Graduate Entrance Scholarships and Awards worth up to $20,000 each.

 The criteria for a Ted Rogers Graduate Entrance Scholarship is based solely on demonstrated academic excellence.
 This scholarship is open to full-time and part-time domestic applicants and full-time international applicants.
 Please indicate your interest in being considered for this scholarship when applying to the program on your application form.
 Scholarships are worth up to $20,000 each for full-time and up to $5,000 each for part-time candidates.

 Ted Rogers School Graduate Entrance Award

 The criteria for a Ted Rogers Graduate Entrance Award include academic excellence, extracurricular/community involvement, and financial need.
 Successful applicants (domestic students only) to the program will receive an application from the administrator before the start of the studies.